 It’s a lifestyle not too dissimilar to golf or tennis, just played out in a wetsuit and booties rather than plus fours and golf shoes.
 It can be a “relentless” and “draining” lifestyle, Robertson admits, but one he really enjoys.
 It’s also what he needs to do if he’s to make the next step up to the America’s Cup or Volvo Ocean Race.

 There should be a few outfits who have noticed what he’s achieving.
 Robertson has won the last four regattas he’s competed in: the M32 world championships, two World Match Racing Tour events and the last round of the Extreme Sailing Series.
-His push this week for win No 5 was due to begin last night (NZ time) at the Extreme Sailing Series in Hamburg but light winds and strong tides made racing impossible.
+His push this week for win No 5 was due to begin last night (NZ time) at the Extreme Sailing Series in Hamburg but light winds and strong tides made racing impossible (Robertson went on to win the regatta).

 Roberton's run is an impressive achievement against a highly-competitive fleet of professional sailors and it's likely he will soon overtake Australia's Sam Gilmour as the word's No 1-ranked match racer.